 Lantana is a relatively low-maintenance plant that is easy to cultivate.
 It thrives in full sun, although it can tolerate some partial shade.
 However, the plant requires at least 6 to 8 hours of direct sunlight daily to produce abundant blooms.
 Lantana prefers well-draining soil that is fertile and rich in organic matter.
 Ensure that the soil has good drainage to prevent waterlogging, which can lead to root rot.
 The plant is drought-tolerant once established, but regular watering is necessary during its initial growth phase.

 Lantana is a relatively low-fertilizer plant, but a balanced slow-release fertilizer can be applied during the growing season to promote healthy growth and abundant flowering.
 Regular pruning is beneficial for Lantana to maintain its shape, encourage bushier growth, and remove any dead or diseased branches.
-Prune the plant in early spring before new growth emerges, removing about one-third of the old growth.

-Popular Varieties of Lantana
+Our Selection of Lantana